nodejs/node/doc/api/test.md

 The second `setImmediate()` creates an `uncaughtException` event.
-`uncaughtException` and `unhandledRejection` events originating from a completed test are handled by the `test` module and reported as diagnostic warnings in the top level of the file's TAP output.
+`uncaughtException` and `unhandledRejection` events originating from a completed test are marked as failed by the `test` module and reported as diagnostic warnings in the top level of the file's TAP output.

 ```js
 test('a test that creates asynchronous activity', (t) => {